torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

   process address space.

 DSM:
-  Device Specific Method: ACPI method to to control specific device - in this case the firmware.
+  Device Specific Method: ACPI method to control specific device - in this case the firmware.

 DCR: